The Home of Water, Dance and People’s Heart

 It was selected as first place by the former Minister of Environment of the Best 100 Spring Waters in Japan.

 YANAKA Water Path and “YANAKA Three Museums”

 Taking a single turn from a bustling main street and walking into this little lane will soothe your heart with its beautiful gravel-covered road (using about 80,000 natural gravel stones from the Nagara and Yoshida Rivers; the number is associated with the name of the town, Gujo Hachiman, which includes the number “eight” in its name in Japanese), a water canal, swaying willow trees and a massive samurai residence.
 There are two museums along the street: Saito Museum and Yudokan Museum.

 By the Former Gujo Hachiman Town Hall Memorial Museum, there is a pretty small canal where Koi carp and fish swim happily.
 The canal runs through the town, just behind the private houses, and is where one can find a basket in the water with ayu sweet fish kept inside in summer.
 There is also an old washing place where local housewives come together and do washing while enjoy chatting with each other.

 Kanzarashi of Gujo Indigo Dyeing Koi-nobori

-Gujo Honzome is a traditional indigo dyeing process from the town developed by a craftsman, Shokichi Watanabe.
+Gujo Honzome (city’s intangible cultural property) is a traditional indigo dyeing process from the town developed by a craftsman, Kazuyoshi Watanabe.
 The superb color of indigo is called and praised as “Japan Blue” internationally.
 On the day of Daikan (around January 20), Koi-nobori (a large koi carp streamer made with fabric) dyed with the Kachin-zome technique will “swim” in the Yoshida River.
 Gujo Honzome is enjoyed not only as Koi-nobori but also as tapestry, casual table center, coaster, and for many more items.